 Later, throughout my younger years, I nearly always had a camera with me as I and my friends explored the myriad mysteries of the magical big-sky American Southwest—we hiked and ran the trails, challenged ourselves with cross-state long-distance treks, climbed the cliffs and mountains, explored the slot canyons, skied when the winter snows arrived and even spiraled up over the Painted Desert in our hang gliders, lifted by booming thermals to cloud base.

 Along the way, I did learn a bit about basic photographic composition, f-stops and depth-of-field control, but I really never advanced beyond that.
 For me, at that time, the camera was mainly useful for recording our adventures and experiences.
-Even during my five years as a public high school history teacher and my 21-year career as an Air Force officer and pilot, the camera only came to the fore on fleeting occasions.
-Likewise, I stayed largely by the sidelines as the digital revolution swept by.
+Even during my five years as a public high school history teacher, my 21-year career as an Air Force officer and pilot, and the few years that I managed the family horse ranch, the camera only came to the fore on fleeting occasions.
+I stayed largely by the sidelines as the digital revolution swept by.

 It wasn’t until 2009, when my wife and I spent a year in her home city of Barcelona did I finally become “born again” in the visual and photographic sense.
 With a hand-me-down 6-megapixel Nikon D70 DSLR, a gift from my photographer brothers, and the stimulus of a dynamic European city awaiting my shutter finger, I found myself “seeing” again and my passion for photography was reignited.
 I find it an excellent meditative exercise, an excuse to keenly observe places, things, and people, and, ultimately, a way to immerse myself deeply into this strange life as we know it on this planet.